vezel-dev/zig-sdk/README.md

 #### Cross-Compilation

 * `RuntimeIdentifier`: Specifies the runtime identifier (i.e. platform) to target.
-Defaults to the runtime identifier of the current platform.
-Usually specified by the user as e.g. `dotnet build -r linux-x64`.
+When unset, `Build` and `Clean` will run for all runtime identifiers specified in `RuntimeIdentifiers`.
+Usually specified by the user as e.g.
+  `dotnet build -r linux-x64`.
+Unset by default.
-* `RuntimeIdentifiers`: A semicolon-separated list of runtime identifiers that your project supports.
-All targets on this list will be cross-compiled when necessary.
+* `RuntimeIdentifiers`: A semicolon-separated list of runtime identifiers that the project supports.
+All targets on this list will be cross-compiled as necessary.
 Defaults to all targets that the Zig compiler has known-good support for.
 * `UseEmulator` (`true`, `false`): Enable/disable usage of an appropriate binary